 The amount of hyaluronic acid in our skin decreases as we age, leaving our skin rougher and drier.
 A popular treatment is to use skin boosters to replenish the amount of hyaluronic acid in the skin.
 This will help to draw water from within to provide long lasting hydration, giving your skin a dewy and radiant look.
 These tiny hyaluronic acid droplets are injected into the skin layer using fine needles and they will also stimulate collagen at the same time.
 This is a treatment with minimal downtime and most people can start to see the effect after 2 to 4 weeks.
 I recommend repeating the treatment every 6 months for best result.

 It is common to have more wrinkles and fine lines as we age.
 Dynamic wrinkles are caused by muscle movements when we smile, laugh or frown.
 If left untreated, they can progress to static wrinkles which are much harder to treat.
-A common treatment for dynamic wrinkles is the use of Botox.
-By temporarily paralysing and softening the muscles responsible for the wrinkles, Botox can help to soften and smooth these wrinkles.
-Botox has minimal downtime and the effect lasts an average of 4 to 6 months.
+A common treatment for dynamic wrinkles is the use of Botulinum toxin.
+By temporarily paralysing and softening the muscles responsible for the wrinkles, Botulinum toxin can help to soften and smooth these wrinkles.
+Botulinum toxin has minimal downtime and the effect lasts an average of 4 to 6 months.

 Wrinkles not due to muscle movements can be treated using radiofrequency (RF) energy devices.
 RF devices generate heat to stimulate collagen and tighten the skin.
 This helps to reduce wrinkles and skin laxity.
 Other energy based devices like fractional laser resurfacing or fractional RF microneedling can also be used to achieve similar effects.
 Depending on the type of machine used, the treatment should be repeated to achieve longer lasting results.